bitrix24/b24restdocs/api-reference/crm/quote/crm-quote-user-field-add.md

 {% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- parameter requirements not indicated
+- parameter requirements are not specified
-- examples missing (should include three examples - curl, js, php)
+- examples are missing (there should be three examples - curl, js, php)
 - response in case of error is missing
 - response in case of success is missing